dindaatikah211/dindaatikah211/README.md

 # Hi there 👋 I'm Dinda Atikah!

-🎨 *Creative Tech Enthusiast* | 🌐 *Front-End & UI/UX Explorer* | 🎮 *Game & IoT Hobbyist*
+🎨 *Creative Tech Enthusiast* | 🌐 *Front-End & UI/UX Explorer*

 ---

 A highly motivated and detail-oriented individual with a strong passion for continuous learning.
-I am particularly interested in **Front-End Development**, **UI/UX Design**, and **Graphic Design**, combining technical and creative skills to deliver high-quality results.
+I am particularly interested in Front-End Development, UI/UX Design, and Graphic Design, combining technical and creative skills to deliver high-quality results.
 I have been studying these fields for about two years.
-Although I enjoy working in design and art-related areas, I’m also interested in exploring the worlds of **IoT** and **Game Development**.
 Committed to collaboration and personal growth, I strive to contribute meaningfully to every project.

 ---